Rank 2 Ulrich bundles on general double plane covers

 \begin{theorem} Let $\pi:X\to \P^2$ be a degree 2 cover which is branched along a smooth curve $B\subset \P^2$ of degree $2s$, where $s\geq 3$.
 Let $F$ denote the polynomial of degree $2s$ which defines $B$.
 Assume that there are two polynomials $F_1$ and $F_2$ of degree $s$ such that $F\in (F_1,F_2)$.
-Then $X$ supports a special Ulrich bundle of rank 2. \end{theorem} \begin{proof} First let us note that there is no non-constant polynomial $H$ which divides both $F_1$ and $F_2$, or else $H$ will divide $F$, which gives a contradiction.
+Then $X$ supports a special Ulrich bundle of rank 2. \end{theorem} \begin{proof} First let us note that there is no non-constant polynomial $H$ which divides both $F_1$ and $F_2$, or else $H$ will divide $F$, contradicting the smoothness of $B$.
 Thus, the subscheme of $\mb P^2$ defined by the ideal $(F_1,F_2)$ is 0-dimensional and is contained in $B$.
-We denote this by $Z'$.
+We denote this by $Z'$ the subscheme defined by the ideal $(F_1,F_2)$.
 Consider the scheme theoretic inverse image $Z_1:=\pi^{-1}(Z')$.